 Throughout the year, there are various festivals that are recognised and celebrated by cultures and religions around the world.
 Here at NWSLC, we seek to encourage students and staff to learn more about them.
-Starting next week, with the support of our Chaplaincy, we want to move this conversation here, with you, too.
+With the support of our Chaplaincy, we want to move this conversation here, with you, too.

 #AllFaithsAndNone will invite you to discover more about world religions, cultures, spirituality and various celebrations and will hopefully encourage you to see the world from another perspective.

 Fact no. 1: Happy Easter!